health tips

 The common perception is that OA is caused by wear and tear of the cartilage in the joint.
 Eventually this cartilage is worn down and we get a “bone on bone” situation that we are told is very painful (2).
 Now, there are new ideas emerging on what helps to cause OA and what its relationship is to painful experiences (3).

-The take home message is that joint damage is a poor indicator for how much pain you actually feel.
+The take-home message is that joint damage is a poor indicator of how much pain you actually feel.

 If you feel pain in an area from doing repetitive tasks you should make an effort to permanently decrease that pain: Ask your RMT for help.
 If you already have bony changes from OA seeing a RMT should be part of your pain management program.
-This program should involve tweaks to make you activities easier, exercises and massage therapy as well as any medications your doctor may prescribe.
-To better understand this new way of viewing OA you can watch this video or this interesting one that uses mirrors and video tricks to decrease OA pain!
+This program should involve tweaks to make your activities easier, exercises and massage therapy, as well as any medications your doctor may prescribe.
+To better understand this new way of viewing OA, you can watch this video or this interesting one that uses mirrors and video tricks to decrease OA pain!

 Bibliography: